-We belong to the world of seamless communication and internet connections that are even better with the HTTPS.
+We belong to the world of seamless communication and internet connections that are even better with HTTPS.
 Well, HTTPS and SSL certificates are the need of the hour for the safety of servers and for all browsers.
 Post the announcement of the update lately in January 2017, stating that Google is labeling No HTTPS websites in its Chrome browser as ‘not secure’.
-This update from Google has brought havoc in the online world where many website owners started to choose HTTPS secure version.
-Nevertheless, this update in the recent months was important too, because it is securing all the confidential and private information that people use to enter to a website/web page.
+This update from Google has brought havoc in the online world where many website owners started to choose the HTTPS secure version.
+Nevertheless, this update in recent months was important too, because it is securing all the confidential and private information that people use to enter a website/web page.

 Quick Brief On What Is HTTPS?

 If starting with HTTP, it is Hypertext Transfer Protocol and a fully dedicated structure for getting the information on the web.
 It is considered an application layer protocol.
 What does it do?
 It transmits information to the web user no matter whichever channel it takes to do so.
 HTTPS is a strong protocol that stands for Hypertext Transfer Protocol Secure that allows secure transactions between two ends and provides a secure environment over the web.
 Data like credit cards and passwords require high-level security and HTTPS is the best answer to it.

 Here the crux is that HTTPS is mandatory for having secured online communication.
 Owing to the non-secure websites or insecure sites will not be able to get the Geolocation data from their respective browsers.

 Chrome 50 version already included deprecation of getting Geolocation from nonsecure URLs/pages using HTML 5 Geolocation API.
 It simply illustrates that Geolocation API calls must be served on a secured connection.

 Let’s move further with a better understanding of the same in detail.